StepDan23/MADE_big_data_cource/hw_2/README.md

     WHERE country != ''
     GROUP BY country
     ORDER BY cnt DESC
-    LIMIT 10
+    LIMIT 20
 ),

 artist_listners as (
     SELECT
         artist
         , country
-        , SUM(listners) as listners
+        , MAX(listners) as listners
     FROM artist_country_listners
     WHERE country IN (SELECT country FROM top_countries) GROUP BY artist, country